 If they were fed mostly grains, it will be a paler shade.
 In some cases even the cow’s genetics may play a role in how well the pigment transfers into the fat molecules.

 Don’t despair if your home-made butter isn’t yellow !
-You can always add a bit of color, and here’s a couple of ideas:
+You can always add a bit of color, and here are a couple of ideas:

-- a tiny pinch or turmeric, just enough to give it a golden hue but it won’t change the flavor
+- a tiny pinch of turmeric, just enough to give it a golden hue but it won’t change the flavor

 - a tiny pinch of annatto, just for color

 - powder food coloring, a mix of yellow and orange

 Even if you decide not to add some color, you’ll notice that just a pinch of salt will work wonders in terms of flavor.
 Not enough salt to make this into a stick of salted butter, but just enough to you can detect the actual flavor of the butter.

 If you’re looking for a butter that’s darker in color, and has a better taste, consider browning it.
 You can take this in three different directions: ghee, clarified butter, or browned butter.
 There are only slight differences, but the process is the same.